 The conscientious couple, after speaking to the foundation, found that their fears were assuaged.
 “We began to realize that Down syndrome was nothing to fear,” Jessica said.
 “When our baby [Gwendolyn] was born, we were overwhelmed with love for her.”

 By the time baby Gwendolyn was 2 months old, her parents were thoroughly smitten.
-Keen to assure other parents that a diagnosis of Down syndrome is nothing to be afraid of, and with a little real-world experience under her belt, Jessica decided to post a “review” on Facebook of her parenting experience so far.
+Keen to assure other parents that a diagnosis of Down syndrome is nothing to be afraid of, and with a little real-world experience under her belt, Jessica decided to post a “review” on Facebook in February 2019 of her parenting experience so far.
 She used the humorous euphemism of “placing an order” for a baby to lighten the mood.
 “When I placed my order I said, ‘Regular amount of chromosomes, please!’”
 Jessica began.
 “That’s what everyone else got, and what I wanted too.”

 “They called me shortly after my order was in production,” Jessica continued, “and said ‘Great news, we went ahead and upgraded you to extra chromosomes for free!
 You’ll receive the extra chromosomes with your completed order in 9 months.’”
 She went on to express comically exaggerated indignation over her unborn baby’s extra chromosome but eventually concluded that the “upgrade” was acceptable: “I decided that receiving my order with extra chromosomes was better than not receiving an order at all, so I settled in to wait for this surprise upgrade to arrive.”